There is no doubt that people love to share their latest status updates with their friends on social platforms.

 At its inception it sounded like a silly idea, but it caught on like wildfire.
 Today, Twitter is considered an important social media tool by bands, marketers, corporations, and celebrities alike.

-In case you were not aware, there are even people talking about earning money using their Twitter accounts, so used correctly, Twitter can prove to be a powerful tool for musicians.
+So, used correctly, Twitter can prove to be a powerful tool for musicians.

 Following Other Users

 The next step in setting up your Twitter account is following other people.
 If you don’t follow anyone, it can be hard getting anyone to follow you back.

 But this doesn’t discount the need to be strategic about this.
 Following people haphazardly won’t take you very far.

 Brenna Ehrlich’s article on Mashable has some great tips: